OwlCyberDefense/clip/README.md

 ## Rolling a LiveCD and generating Live Media <a id="livecd"></a>

+**NOTE**: As of RHEL 7.0, LiveCDs are no longer functional.
+Please see issue #178 for more information.

 livecd-tools from EPEL has problems.
 We have a patched version we're using.
 To generate Live Media you're going to have to install our version.
 Either run `./bootstrap.sh` or install manually: